Where is George Boateng now?

 The Ghanian-born Boateng was back in football in February 2017 when he signed a partnership deal with Ghanaian Premier League team Bechum United to work as a foreign scout for the club.

-In September 2018, Boateng made a return to English football when he was appointed in his current role as the under 13’s academy coach at Blackburn Rovers.
+In September 2018, Boateng made a return to English football when he was appointed as the under 13’s academy coach at Blackburn Rovers and he joined his current side Aston Villa a year later as their assistant u18’s coach.

 Away from the coaching side of the game he is a regular pundit and co-commentator for channels such as Al Jazeera and Sky Sports News.